jr-cast/hello-rails-react/README.md

 or

-Build manuallt and run the server with rails:
+Build manually and run the server with rails:

 ```
 yarn build